cardat/GIS_regression_mapping_scripted_workflow/README.md

 # GIS_regression_mapping_scripted_workflow
 A scripted workflow for updating GIS regression mapping models using land use and other predictors of air pollution

-Luke Knibbs 1,2, Christy Geromboux 2,3, Ivan C. Hanigan 2,3,4
+Luke Knibbs 1,2, Ivan C. Hanigan 2,3,4, Christy Geromboux 2,3, Edward Jegasothy 2,3

 1. The University of Queensland, School of Public Health
 2. Centre for Air pollution, energy and health Research (CAR)